 Meet Government Requirements for FIPS Validated Cryptography in Your IoT Device

-ACE™ is a cryptographic library module for IoT devices that provides validated software implementations of FIPS-approved algorithms for the calculation of message digests, digital signature creation and verification, bulk encryption and decryption, key generation and key exchange.
+ACE™ is an embedded crypto library module for IoT devices validated software implementations of FIPS-approved algorithms for the calculation of message digests, digital signature creation and verification, bulk encryption and decryption, key generation and key exchange.

 Embedded FIPS 140-2 Cryptography